Social Media Policies: Mis/Disinformation, Threats, and Harassment

 Threats/Harassment

-Telegram’s Terms of Service prohibit calls to violence.
-The platform does engage in periodic moderation of hateful and violent channels—including in the aftermath of the Jan.
-6 Capitol attack—however, moderation is applied irregularly and inconsistently.
+Telegram’s Terms of Service prohibits calls to violence.
+The platform does engage in periodic moderation of hateful and violent channels — including in the aftermath of the Jan.
+6 Capitol attack — however, moderation is applied irregularly and inconsistently.

 Doxing